neondatabase/website/content/docs/guides/logical-replication-concepts.md

 ### Decoder plugins

 The Postgres replication architecture uses decoder plugins to decode WAL entries into a logical replication stream, making the data understandable for the subscriber.
 The default decoder plugin for PostgreSQL logical replication is `pgoutput`, and it's included in Postgres by default.
-You don't need to worry about installing it.
+You don't need to install it.

 Neon, supports an alternative decoder plugin called `wal2json`.
 This decoder plugin differs from `pgoutput` in that it converts WAL data into `JSON` format, which is useful for integrating Postgres with systems and applications that work with `JSON` data.